sl-design-system/components/.github/ISSUE_TEMPLATE/story.md

 ---
-name: Story template
+name: Story
-about: Sprint story template
+about: New story for a sprint
 title: ''
 labels: ''
 assignees: ''